TERMS (ТЕРМІНИ)May 14, '25 03:00

 Why does correlation not imply causation?

-This is the most important rule to remember.
+This is the most important principle that is often misunderstood.

-If two quantities change simultaneously, it does not mean that one causes the other.
-Sometimes both depend on a third factor.
+The fact that two events occur simultaneously does not mean that one is the cause of the other.
+Often, both depend on a third factor.

 Where is correlation used?